jackvial/processing-100-million-row-csv-in-memory/README.md

 # Processing 100 Million Record CSV In Nodejs

+Assume we need the whole file in memory to perform multiple operations like:
+- Sorting
+- Join multiple files together (like SQL inner join)
+- Complex Grouping or Aggregation Across Multiple Columns
+- Deduplication
+- Window functions

+That would be really inconvenient or slow to do otherwise.
+Interesting problems to think about if you did not have the choice of loading all data in memory.

 1. Parsing the csv.
 Using CSV Parser.
     - Use WasteManifest or EchoExporter in example.
 Has a lot of columns
 2. Storing the data in memory.
 Naive memory implementation with array of objects.
 Memory usage grows quickly and runs out of memory